Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

 All _wildly_ different, but abstractly similar - verbs which _identify_ some kind of logic.

+    tl;dr - you can parse many perspectives of the same serialized data

 Because of this, I was able to distill the entire concept of "communicating" data into a very simple format, which I call a "Spark Map."
 The idea is that key data should always be Human-_identifiable_, even if the stored value is _Machine_-readable.
 It should be parsable by literally any intelligent entity reading the damn data!  `READ: A Human OR a Machine.`  That led